 In order to start protecting files and folders with Folder Guard, first you need to specify which files and folders you want to be protected, and how exactly you want to protect them.
 When you run Folder Guard for the first time after installing it, it prompts you to set up the protection settings:

-Press the Setup the folder protection button, and the main configuration program of Folder Guard will open, letting you password-protect folders, hide folders, and set up other restrictions.
+Use the Set up or Change folder protection link, and the main configuration program of Folder Guard will open, letting you password-protect folders, hide folders, and set up other restrictions.
 When you are done setting up the restrictions, Folder Guard will ask you to resume the protection of files and folders:

 If you want the protection to take effect, select Yes.
 (If for some reason you don't want the folders to become protected right away, select No; you can resume the protection later on, when needed.)